 fresh salmon rissoles

 Now that we have the caviar situation sorted, we can focus on the next essential component – the fish.
 These salmon rissoles are made up of fresh salmon fillets which are cooked in milk on a pan.
 The milk is then reused to complete the salmon rissoles recipe.
 However, you can also use hot smoked salmon for a richer version of these salmon rissoles.
 In the past, I’ve used the smoked salmon in a luscious smoked salmon pâté.
+Also, try to make these salmon fish cakes.

 You can also experiment with these top salmon substitutes: